accurics/labs/docs/labs/cli/azure/index.md

 1. Runs a `terraform plan`
 2. Runs an analysis that compares the Terraform code to the resources that Terraform will create
-3. Generates a dependancy graph
+3. Generates a dependency graph
 4. Outputs JSON (`accurics_report.json`) and HTML (`accurics_report.html`) files listing any violations
 5. Gives you a summary of how many resources are in the Terraform code, and number of violations sorted by severity
 6. Uploads the results to the Accurics Console so they can be viewed online